aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 pip install -r requirements.txt
 ```

-Before you deploy any AWS CDK application, you need to bootstrap a space in your account and the Region you’re deploying into.
+Before you deploy any AWS CDK application, you need to bootstrap a space in your account and the Region you're deploying into.
 To bootstrap in your default Region, issue the following command:

 ```
 cdk bootstrap